 Summer Student Grants from the Provincial and Federal Government allowed us to hire Emilee Poaps as our Festival Co-ordinator and Alexander Poaps as our Property Caretaker.

 Merry Christmas and Happy New Year!

-The Board of Directors of The River Bourgeois Community Services Society
+From the Board of River Bourgeois Community Services Society

 As many of you know, we originally purchased our playground equipment before doing the Splash Pad because we received an amazing deal on our equipment.
 Our playground equipment has a value of about $70,000 and we purchased it for $35,000.
 We are are happy to report that the playground equipment is now paid off and the plan initially was to install it with volunteers.
 What we did not realize is that the playground equipment is much more complex to install than we ever thought, and after speaking to many professionals, it is clear that we need to hire a company to install it.
 The best quote came from Eastern Fencing in Dartmouth at a price of $18,500. plus HST.
 Because of all the support we have received from everyone, we have enough money to cover this cost, however, it will take all the funds we have raised to date.
 Nevertheless, it’s amazing to think in this little amount of time we have raised over $50,000!
 The timeline for the playground is to begin installation in about 4-5 weeks.